manuGil/lecture-notes/git-lecture-notes.md

 > Paging the log. **Q**= quit, **spacebar**= next page, **/**=search word, **N**=navigate thru matches. `git log -N` *N*=number of commits (latest to first). `git log --oneline`, limit output to one line. `git log --graph` print a text graph of the history tree.

 #### b.
 HEAD
-> In the following parts (b-e) is more critical to **put attention** than to follow along.
+> In the following parts (b-e) is more important to **put attention** than to follow along.
 Put attention, follow along only if you won't lose focus.

-> The **HEAD** refers to the *current active branch* in the git history tree.
-Because we haven't created any more branches.
-The current history tree only contains one single branch, called by default **master** or **main**.
+> The **HEAD** is a **pointer** that refers to the *current active branch* in the git, which can be that last commit we made or the last commit that was checkout into the working directory.
+We haven't created more branches and the current history tree only contains one single branch, called by default **master** or **main**.
 In our case HEAD points to the most recent commit in the *master/main* branch.
 We can refer to the most recent commit using HEAD as an identifier.

 #### c.
-Let's add some documentation about the ouput of count-lines.py
+Add more to the Documentation of count-lines.py

 ```shell
 $ nano count-lines.py